zNova1337/QuizGame/README.md

 # QuizGame

-Java Quiz Game with X Æ A-12
+Java Quiz Game with X Æ A-12 and RNG non-repeating question

-Just change the image directories i included it in the project.
+Just change the image directories i included it in the project

 ![Image of Output](https://i.imgur.com/Mo5PTQM.png)